oneplus-user/wineq/README.md

     to create dist folder where zip file of package will be there and can then be shared and installed using tools like pip -->
     *********************************************************************************************

+10. Now, we want to fill test_config.py as per my project data EDA.
+If we are making predictions, ranges of Xs can't be anything.
+It will be defined and if its beyond limits, we need to raise error. and this is what we want to achieve here.

+For EDA,
+in this working env, lets start jupyterlab:
+-> pip install jupyterlab
+-> jupyter-lab notebooks/
+Jupyter lab notebook will open at @MLops/notebooks/ level. generate schema_in.json to check limits and raise error if payload is beyond the limit.

+Also created NotInRange() custom error to raise error.
+Check in EDA.ipynb and test_config.py to raise error for test_generic2/3 in it.

+11. create following files and folders:
+-> mkdir -p prediction_service/model
+-> touch prediction_service/__init__.py
+-> touch prediction_service/prediction.py
+-> mkdir webapp
+-> mkdir -p webapp/static/css
+-> mkdir -p webapp/static/script
+-> mkdir -p webapp/templates
+-> touch webapp/static/css/main.css
+-> touch webapp/static/script/index.js
+-> touch webapp/templates/index.html
+-> touch webapp/templates/404.html
+-> touch webapp/templates/base.html
+-> touch app.py

+add content to: main.css, 404.html, base.html, index.html.
+Its very const stuff.